Now what do you do?

-2. With that said, I wouldn’t suggest banking on those increases when considering colleges to visit until the improvement is seen and experienced.
+2. I wouldn’t suggest banking on those increases when considering colleges to visit until the improvement is seen and experienced.
 Adding more selective colleges to the student’s list after their scores increase is often much easier than going in the opposite direction.

 Nowadays, all colleges will take either the ACT or SAT equally when it comes to admission consideration and in my opinion there is no reason to take both.